 Surya Namaskar could be very energizing if done with gratitude, grace, at a slow pace and with awareness on the breath.
 If done with proper awareness, one can feel the flow of energy starting from the Navel chakra to the entire body.

 While doing Sun Salutation, breathe normally.
 Breathing should not be forceful.
-Breathe slowly, gently and effortlessly, with awareness on each breath that you inhale and exhale.
-Try and keep the breath in harmony with every body movement.
+Breathe slowly, gently and

 The Surya Namaskar has a subtle yet powerful and intense positive effect on the mind and body.
 Each of the 12 Surya Namaskar poses have 12 corresponding mantras recited in honor of the Sun.
 Further, as you do each posture, take your attention to the particular chakra (12 chakras for every posture).
 Doing your Sun Salutations with mantra chants and awareness on chakras, adding a feeling of gratitude, adds a profound spiritual and meditative aspect to your practice.